Make your fall sparkle with this DIY acorn decor! These glitter acorns are easy enough for a kid to make, and are so pretty in an autumn display.

 Tip: apply the glitter paint to the acorns on a clear silicone mat or wax paper so that the Mod Podge doesn’t stick.

 If you like these glitter acorns, you might also like my painted acorns!
-Just click on the image below to go to the project:
+I’d also love for you to check out these other ideas: